 - Life Stage: Students can apply to Watson Institute at Lynn University’s Bachelor’s program out of high school, after a gap year, or transfer from another higher education institution.

-- Venture Stage: Like our incubator program, students in the early prototyping phase of their venture can apply to this program; however, students without a set venture but with a demonstrated drive to pursue a life of impact through social innovation can also apply to the program.
+- Venture Stage: Like our Accelerator program, students in the early prototyping phase of their venture can apply to this program; however, students without a set venture but with a demonstrated drive to pursue a life of impact through social innovation can also apply to the program.

 Our admissions process is designed to be fun, draw out creativity, and focus only on the criteria that matter.